What are the Skills Needed to be a Good Reader?

 Dyslexia is the most common type of Learning Disability in Reading.

-People with Dyslexia struggle with the foundational skills of phonemic awareness, word identification, and fluency.
+People with Dyslexia (learning disability in reading) struggle with the foundational skills of phonemic awareness, word identification, and fluency.

 That means they struggle with: